fjarri/reikna/doc/source/tutorial-modules.rst

 Before the compilation render keywords are inspected, and if a module object is encountered, the following things happen:

 1. This object's ``render_kwds`` are inspected recursively and any modules there are rendered in the same way as described here, producing a source file.
-2. The module itself gets assigned a new prefix and its template function is rendered with this prefix.
+2. The module itself gets assigned a new prefix and its template function is rendered with this prefix as the first argument, with the positional arguments given following it.
    The result is attached to the source file.
 3. The corresponding value in the current ``render_kwds`` is replaced by the newly assigned prefix.